mohndng/sptfy/README.md

 Creates random spotify account.

 ## Information
  This tool was belong to it's rightful owner.
-I am not owning the source codes instead this repository will be used only for cloning.
+I am not owning the source codes instead this repository will be used as requested only for cloning.

 ## Preview
 ![](https://i.imgur.com/w6uwpH6.png)